 While thinking about how strange life has felt lately, and noticing that conversations have been gone for quite a while, I also noticed that even e-mail or social-media-messages conversations were gone.
 Long blog conversations and arguments are gone too.
 Is it just me?
 Have I isolated myself to the point where I'm having to start from zero again?
 Shit, well, are you noticing the sames things I am?
 And who are you, by the way?
 Next time knock the door.

 You know, like I said before, I have been trying to go out and connect with people.
 Yes, I'm a picky motherfucker sometimes, and most people bore me to death, but I know there's plenty of people I'd like to have a conversation with out there.
 However, just like in the social media world, real life seems to have shifted to the status-based mode.
-It's like everyone has their own agendas with no place to take the time to get to really know you.
+It's like everyone has their own personal agendas with no space to take the time to get to really know anyone.
 Short and sweet.
 Everything seems short and sweet.
 There's no depth.
-Once again, it could just be me, maybe I'm just fucked.
-And I'm not the kind of person to force myself on anyone.
-I will go out of my way to let you know somehow that I'd like to talk to you once, or maybe twice, and you'll know, there aren't any interpretations to be made.
-But if I get no feedback or no interest from you, I won't fucking bother.
-I retired from professional time-waster long ago.
-I prefer having a great conversation with one person than going out, getting drunk, and saying "hello" to the one hundred people that I "know".
+Once again, it could just be me, maybe I'm just fucked up, maybe I'm the different one who doesn't fit.

 "If you really want to get to know me (or to start to), you will have to at least have a conversation with me face to face.
 I love coffee, so feel free to invite me."